ryanjemerson/authwatch/README.md

 # 🔒 AuthWatch: Log Analysis & Threat Detection

-AuthWatch is a cybersecurity tool designed to help analyze authentication logs, detect unusual login activity, and check IP reputation using AbuseIPDB.
+AuthWatch is a cybersecurity tool designed to analyze authentication logs, detect unusual login activity, and check IP reputation using AbuseIPDB.
 It provides a structured way to investigate failed logins, whether from real-time Windows Event Logs or imported log files.

 ## Features